Govind-DA/HR-Data-Analysis/README.md

 # Objective:

-A deep dive into sales data, aimed at extracting valuable insights to enhance strategic decision-making.
-Using Power BI and Excel, I transformed raw data into useful insights analyzing trends,top selling products and revenue metrics etc.
+A deep dive into HR data, aimed at extracting valuable insights to enhance strategic decision-making.
+Using Power BI and Excel, I transformed raw data into useful insights which includes demographic insights, turnover analysis and employee wellness.

 # Tools Used :

-Microsoft Excel
+1. Microsoft Excel

-Power BI
+2. Power BI

-A demographic report summarizes employee statistics, including age groups, gender, distance from home and martial status, providing insights into workforce diversity and commuting pattern for informed decision-making

 # Tasks performed